sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 The overall aim of this project is to accurately predict the *loyalty score* for those customers who could not be tagged, enabling our client to have a clear understanding of true customer loyalty of their entire customer base, regardless of total spend volume, and allowing for more accurate and relevant customer tracking, targeting, and communications.

 To achieve this, we looked to build a predictive model that will find relationships between customer metrics from our client's database, and *loyalty score* for those customers who were tagged.
-We "train" our model using part of the tagged customer data, and then once it is "trained" we test the accuracy of the model on new data by comparing the predicted scores against the actual scores in the rest of the tagged data.
+We "train" our model using part of the tagged customer data, which we call the *training set* and then once it is "trained" we test the accuracy of the model on new data by comparing the predicted scores against the actual scores in the rest of the tagged data, which we call the *test set*.

-Once we have a trained and tested model whose accuracy we are happy with, we can use it to predict the loyalty score metric for those customers who were not already tagged, with a good understanding of the confidence we should have in our predicted values.
+Once we have a trained and tested model whose accuracy we are happy with, we can use it to predict the loyalty score metric for those customers who were not already tagged, with a good understanding of the level of confidence we should have in our predicted values.
 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We first needed to compile the necessary data from tables in the database, gathering key customer metrics that may help us predict the *loyalty score*.
-Including the dependent variable, the loyalty score, where we had it, and separating out the customer records that did and did not have this variable present.
+We first needed to compile the necessary data from tables in the database, gathering key customer metrics that we suspected may help us predict the *loyalty score*.
+We created one dataset including the dependent variable, the loyalty score, where we had it, and a separate dataset for the customer records that did not have the loyalty score present.

-As we are predicting a numeric output for our loyalty score, we tested three regression modelling approaches, to determine which would give us the best predictive accuracy, namely:
+As we were predicting a numeric output for our loyalty score, we tested three *regression modeling* approaches, to determine which would give us the best predictive accuracy, namely:

 * Linear Regression
 * Decision Tree